OJT Supportive Services

 Who is eligible for assistance?

-Individuals who are interested in construction careers and are enrolled in an approved apprenticeship program.
-The ADOT Business Engagement and Compliance Office, OJT/SS Unit is responsible for oversight of the program and is available to answer questions and/or assist contractors interested in OJT Supportive Services, as well as assist minorities and women interested in obtaining skilled trades in the construction industry.
+Individuals who are interested in construction careers and are enrolled in an approved apprenticeship program are eligible for assistance.
+The ADOT Business Engagement and Compliance Office, OJT/SS Unit is responsible for oversight of the program and is available to answer questions and/or assist contractors interested in OJT Supportive Services or their trainees, as well as minorities, women and veterans interested in obtaining skilled trades in the construction industry.

 What assistance and services are available?